loganrath/cist608/module-05.md

   - title: Proposal Literature Review Discussion Board
     icon: comments text-teal
     url: https://blackboard.albany.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_174705_1&nav=discussion_board_entry&conf_id=_283757_1&forum_id=_613516_1
-    description: Submit your literature review (4-5 page equivalent) as a post.
-Copy and paste your content directly into the discussion board.
-Include your references at the end.
+    description: Submit a One Drive link (4-5 pages) of your literature review.
+The link must be set so that others at UAlbany can review (but not edit) your document.
     due: February 27 @ 11:59pm
 ---